Coldcard/firmware/docs/seed-xor.md

 This one more solution for your game-theory arsenal.

-- Q:I'm lazy, can I do this to my Existing Seed?
+- *Q*: I'm lazy, can I do this to my Existing Seed?
-- A:Yes
+- *A*: Yes.
+You can split the words you have from the menu on your existing Coldcard.
+You could also any number of existing SEEDPLATES you have, and combine them to make a new random wallet that is the XOR of their values.

 ## Background